History of Apple Inc.: Apple III

 to $7,800, and released in November 1980.

 The Apple III was a conservative design for the era, however Jobs wanted the heat generated by the electronics to be dissipated through the chassis of the machine rather than by the more usual cooling fan.
 The case was not sufficient to cool the components and the Apple III was prone to overheating, causing the integrated circuit chips to disconnect from the motherboard.
-Customers who contacted Apple customer service were told to "raise the computers six inches in the air, and then let go", which would cause the integrated circuits to fall back into place.
+Customers who contacted Apple customer service were told to raise their computers into the air, and then let go to cause the integrated circuits to fall back into place.
 Thousands of Apple III computers were recalled.
 A new model was introduced in 1983 to try to rectify the problems, but the damage was already done.